oiax/tgweb/README.md

 Within the "data" table, custom properties can be defined.
 Website authors can set values of any type for custom properties of any name.

-The value of a custom property can be embedded into a template by the `<tg-data>` element.
+The value of a custom property can be embedded into a template by the `<tg:data>` element.

 ```html
 ---